Why You Need Wearable Devices To Train Industrial Workers

 GlobalFoundries wants to use HMT-1 to reduce the time it takes to train a new worker, which is normally 6 – 12 months without using any wearable devices.
 But in addition to reducing training time, GlobalFoundries discovered the devices could also reduce downtime.
 When workers can access technical documents through HMT-1, the foundry doesn’t need to take equipment offline to train new hires.

 DP and his team are advancing beyond manufacturing innovation.
-Instead, they are changing how they manufacture by introducing a new training paradigm.
+Instead, they are changing how they manufacture semiconductor chips by introducing a new training paradigm.
 By using HoloLens 2 for classroom learning and RealWear HMT-1 for ongoing training on the factory floor, GlobalFoundries is finding ways to improve performance for everyone from new hires to retiring workers.
+DP elaborates on the opportunities of unpredictable innovation in this podcast.
+Discussing the potential benefits of automated and augmented operations at 42:15, he says, “Any industry is going to benefit from this kind of approach.”

 Bridge The Gap Between Just In Case And Just In Time Training